-Disaster management arrangements are applied across a range of circumstances and must adhere to the requirements of the Disaster Management Act 2003 (the Act) and the Disaster Management Regulation 2014 (the Regulation).
+Disaster management arrangements are applied across a range of circumstances and must adhere to the requirements of the Act and the Disaster Management Regulation 2014 (the Regulation).
 Where necessary, the Act provides for the declaration of a disaster situation which enlivens extraordinary powers that may be used by District Disaster Coordinators (DDC)s and declared disaster officers to assist with the management of an event.